 - Speaking of horseradish, go for a quality product (keeping with the Irish theme here, from Ireland if you can get it).

-- Whatever you do, when baking, place the skillet on top of a baking sheet to catch any gravy bubbling over.
-Ain’t nobody got time for an extra messy oven afterwards.
+- Whatever you do, when baking, place the skillet on top of a baking sheet to catch any sauce that may bubble over.

 - If you prefer less potatoes on top, I suggest cutting the potato portion of the recipe (and it’s components) by about a quarter.
 You do you, right?

 - Don’t have fresh herbs on hand?
-Use โ less dried.
-So, use 1 teaspoon of dried rosemary and about ยพ teaspoon or so of dried thyme.
+Use dried herbs.
+Since dried herbs are typically more potent than their fresh counterparts, use one-third the amount of dried herbs for the fresh herbs.
+So, use 1 teaspoon of dried rosemary and about ¾ teaspoon of dried thyme.

 - Once baked, let it cool for 10 to 15 minutes before devouring.